Showing posts sorted by relevance for query tom hinman. Sort by date Show all posts

 WP_20150625_004

-by PAIGE NORMAN: My husband and I had the pleasure of attending the Campaign Kick-off event for Steve Fields running for the position of Redmond Mayor.
-The event was held at 6 PM, on Thursday, June 25th, at the Downpour Coffee Bar in Redmond (Bridle Trails).
+Campaign Kick-off event for Steve Fields running for Mayor of Redmond.
+The event was held at 6 PM, on Thursday, June 25th, at the Downpour Coffee Bar in Redmond

 Approximately 50 people attended the event, including former Mayor Rosemarie Ives, and representatives of business, youth and community enterprises from Redmond and Kirkland.
 Steve Fields was actively meeting and talking to the attendees, as was his wife Ronni and son Jackson.